L-1 Visa Denial | Top 5 Reasons, Latest Rejection Rates, Next Steps

 The L-1A category is for managers and executives.
 In order to qualify as a manager, you must prove that you supervise other employees within a particular department or major function of the company.
 Executives must demonstrate that they are capable of making decisions on a large scale without the approval or significant supervision of superiors.

-The L-1B category is meant for employees that possess specialized knowledge that makes them indispensable to the continuing function of the company’s products or systems.
+The L-1B category is meant for employees who possess specialized knowledge that makes them indispensable to the continuing function of the company’s products or systems.

 The current regulations do not quantify these requirements, so the ultimate decision is up to the adjudicating officers at USCIS.